kora11e/BS4-Webscraper/README.md

 3. Download the project and open it in the IDE
 4. Move to the last cell and select option "Execute above cells" then execute the last cell separately.

+<h2> Project Explanation </h2>
+Webscraper provides code that first checks if the website uses captcha.
+Selenium module applies webdriver that controls presence or absence of the anti-bot tools.
+The project then fetches website by getting link(s) from txt file containing list of websites.

+Webscraper performs then data transformation, gradually preparing it for stadardization and warehouse storage.
+After that program combines multiple category and subcategory titles, urls storing them as Numpy arrays in pandas DataFrame and savving as .csv datasets.
+Scraper then performs a loop to find, encode and save image files into separate folder.

+As the final step the program stores them in local pyspark database using dataset schema.